 As part of the Help Lesotho GBV Blitz campaign in late 2020, youth in Lesotho were encouraged to submit essays and poems using the theme: What does it mean to ‘Do the Right Thing’ to stop gender-based violence in Lesotho?
 A total of 60 Basotho participated in the competition, sharing beautifully written poems and essays on the topic.
 Though a tough decision, four were selected as the contest winners and each writer received a smartphone prize!
 Read the four winning essays and poems below.

-What does it mean to ‘Do the Right Thing’ to stop GBV in Lesotho?
+What does it mean to ‘stop gender based violence’ in Lesotho?

 By: Likhapha Lehlabaphiri